TeasingSisyphus/cuttleV1/README.md

 TODO:
 -Jacks
+	-HUGE BUG: If Player0 uses a jack, the target is not properly added to his points!!!!!!!
-	-Properly move jacks to scrap pile in SCUTTLE -Properly move jacks to scrap pile in ACE
+	-Properly move jacks to scrap pile in SCUTTLE -Properly move jacks to scrap pile in SEVEN SCUTTLE -Properly move jacks to scrap pile in ACE
 	-Properly move jacks to scrap pile in SIX
 		-Return points to original owner using modular arithmetic